kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

 Cloud IAP.
 This document assumes that you have already deployed Kubeflow.

-Kubeflow uses the [Google-managed certificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) to provide an SSL certificate for the Kubeflow UI.
+Kubeflow uses the [Google-managed certificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) to provide an SSL certificate for the Kubeflow Ingress.

 Cloud IAP gives you the following benefits: